damiso15/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 * 6-answer.txt - What do these 3 lines print?
 * 7-answer.txt - What do these 3 lines print?
 * 8-answer.txt - What do these 3 lines print?
+* 9-answer.txt - What do these 3 lines print?